contentful/slash-developers/docs/android/tutorials/getting-started-with-contentful-and-android.md

 :[Getting started tutorial intro](../../_partials/getting-started-intro.md)

+This article details how to get content using the [Android CDA SDK](https://github.com/contentful/contentful.java).

 ## Create a new Android project

 Create a new project in Android Studio using the 'Blank Activity' template, and name it whatever you wish.